Z4ck404/add-ebs-csi-driver-to-eks/README.md

 ## add-ebs-csi-driver-to-eks

-Create the IAM resources for the EBS CSI Driver and install the add-on on ab existing EKS cluster.
+Create the IAM resources for the EBS CSI Driver and install the add-on on an existing EKS cluster.

 ## Usage